core-wg/cf-reg-update/draft-fossati-core-cf-reg-update.md

 The "Expert Check: FCFS+" checklist for the CoAP Content-Formats registry consist of the following steps:

 1. The combination of content-type and content coding for which the registration is requested must not be already present in the "CoAP Content-Formats" registry;
-1. The media type associated with the requested Content-Format must exist in the "Media Types" registry {{?IANA.media-types}}, or IANA has approved its registration;
+1. The media type associated with the requested Content-Format must exist (or must have been approved for registration) in the "Media Types" registry {{?IANA.media-types}};
 1. The optional parameter names must exist in association with the media type, and any parameter values associated with such parameter names are as expected;
-1. If a Content Coding is specified, it must exist in the "HTTP Content Coding Registry" of the "Hypertext Transfer Protocol (HTTP) Parameters" {{?IANA.http-parameters}}, or IANA has approved its registration.
+1. If a Content Coding is specified, it must exist (or must have been approved for registration) in the "HTTP Content Coding Registry" of the "Hypertext Transfer Protocol (HTTP) Parameters" {{?IANA.http-parameters}}.

 --- back